HyperTag/documentation/src/content/cloud-destinations/google-adwords.md

 # Google AdWords

 MetaRouter makes it easy to send your data to Google AdWords.
-Once you follow the steps below, your data will be routed through our platform and pushed to Adwords in the appropriate format.
+Once you follow the steps below, your data will be routed through our platform and pushed to AdWords in the appropriate format.

 ## What is Google AdWords and how does it work?